boosterl/worldbeyondlinux/content/posts/bluetooth-on-the-mango-pi.md

 sudo bt-adapter --set Discoverable 1
 ```

-Go into the bluetooth settings of your phone/tablet/laptop/... to search for a
+Go into the Bluetooth settings of your phone/tablet/laptop/... to search for a
-new bluetooth devices, and it should connect to it and use it as a bluetooth
+new Bluetooth devices, and it should connect to it and use it as a Bluetooth
 access point.
 After this is done, you can turn of the discovery:
 ```
 sudo bt-adapter --set Discoverable 0
 ```

 When executing some tests using iperf3, with my Pixel 6 as a client, the resulst
-seem to be pretty good for what you can expect from a 6 year old bluetooth 4.2
+seem to be pretty good for what you can expect from a 6 year old Bluetooth 4.2
 module, the connection also seems to be very stable:
 ```
 -----------------------------------------------------------